Genesis Chapter 11 Summary

 Discussion Questions for Genesis, Chapter 11

-2. Genesis 11:9 provides the tower's name- Babel, because their language became confused.
-We still say that people babbel when they do not speak clearly.
-Are there other words that you can remember that have their roots in scripture that are not names?
-How does this reflect the Bible's influence of society beyond spiritual?
+2. Genesis 11:9 provides the tower's name: Babel, because their language became confused.
+We still say that people babble when they do not speak clearly.
+Are there other words that you can remember that have their roots in Scripture that are not names?
+How does this reflect the Bible's influence on society beyond the spiritual?

 3. It was easy to unify and build the tower with the same language.
 What is the importance of communication between people?
-Are there any more important skills or traits than clear communication for unity amongst people?
+Are there any skills or traits more important than clear communication for unity among people?
 What other skills or traits would be necessary in addition to communication?
-What do you think would be the most skill or trait for unity?
+What do you think would be the most important skill or trait for unity?

-4. One of the punishments set forth by God after the destruction of the tower of Babel was to confuse the language.
-Are we supposed to learn different languages than our native language?
+4. One of the punishments set forth by God after the destruction of the Tower of Babel was to confuse the language.
+Are we supposed to learn different languages in addition to our native language?
 Why or why not?

-6. Humans continue to say that they desire unity and peace as if it would be a Godly desire.
+6. Humans continue to say that they desire unity and peace as if it were a Godly desire.
 God confused man's language and spread tribes throughout the earth when they were united for a goal.
 Jesus repeatedly warns His disciples that man will hate them and that family members will turn each other in as the end of time approaches.
-Do you think that unity and peace is man's goal or God's goal?
+Do you think that unity and peace are man's goals or God's goals?
 Explain your answer.

-7. Terah, Abram, and Lot lived in Ur in Chaldea with their families according to Genesis 11:31.
-Terah decides to take his family to Canaan but made it as far as Haran before he passed away at the age 205.
-What do you think makes a person that is 205 decide to leave his native country and travel hundreds of miles by foot to start over in life?
-Would the reasons only be natural would there be political reasons to start over their life?
-We have seen several regions in the world have an influx of immigrants recently.
-Why do you think people that have their countries flooded with immigrants become intolerant regardless of the immigrants' reasons for moving?
+7. Terah, Abram, and Lot lived in Ur in Chaldea with their families, according to Genesis 11:31.
+Terah decided to take his family to Canaan but made it as far as Haran before he passed away at the age of 205.
+What do you think makes a person who is 205 decide to leave his native country and travel hundreds of miles by foot to start over in life?
+Would the reasons only be natural, or would there be political reasons to start over in their lives?
+We have seen several regions in the world experience an influx of immigrants recently.
+Why do you think people in countries flooded with immigrants become intolerant, regardless of the immigrants' reasons for moving?

-8. Abram becomes the patriarch of his family and assumes responsibility to care for his adult nephew and his family.
-This is not unheard of different regions of the world today.
-Why do you think Americans do not regularly practice family takes care of family in today's society?
+8. Abram becomes the patriarch of his family and assumes responsibility for caring for his adult nephew and his family.
+This is not unheard of in different regions of the world today.
+Why do you think Americans do not regularly practice "family takes care of family" in today's society?

 10. Abraham's journey to Canaan is the beginning of the saga involving the Israelites.
 What vital pieces of Israel's saga are identified in Genesis 1-10?
-Why doesn't God mention the significance of events as they take place or are we to assume every event, every name, every detail is significant to the story of God and His redemptive plan for mankind?
-How should this affect our reading of the scriptures?
+Why doesn't God mention the significance of events as they take place, or are we to assume every event, every name, and every detail is significant to the story of God and His redemptive plan for mankind?
+How should this affect our reading of the Scriptures?

 Key Words/Phrase